wonsunahn/CS1632_SlowLife/README.md

 If you look carefully, the three methods do a lot of wasted work for no reason.
 It should be easy to refactor my removing that work.
 Make sure that your pinning tests pass after refactoring.

+### Task 4: Rerun Profiles for the Three Methods

+Save the hot spots list for each of the two optimized features in these two
+files: **hotspots-feature1-after.png** and **hotspots-feature2-after.png**.
+You should see a significant improvement over the initial profile.

 ## Report Format